When it comes to choosing the best DJ speakers, you want them perfectly matched to your setup like peanut butter and

-The speaker you choose for your setup will mainly depend on the range.
+Ultimately, the speakers you choose will depend on where they’re getting used.
 So, if you normally spin for large outdoor events, then you’ll need some speakers with some serious range.
 But aside from range, you also have to think about sound clarity, distortion, and even clipping.

 As you can see, there’s a few factors that come into play when you’re choosing DJ speakers.
-Fortunately, I’ve reviewed several of the leading loudspeakers on the market.
+Fortunately, I’ve reviewed several of the leading loudspeakers on the market that cater to all setups from outdoor venues, to thumping house parties.

 However, only five made it on my list of the best of the best.
 These are the speakers that not only focus on range and power but sound quality as well.

 DJ Speakers Comparison Chart

 Here’s a quick comparison chart that explains the main differences between these speakers including price, rating, package size, and whether they’re active or passive.
 This will give you an idea of the type of setup and additional components you’ll need.